MaoShizhong/mml-interpreter/README.md

 #### startingModifiers (Optional)

 An optional object containing initial modifiers applied at the start of parsing.
 Individual modifiers are overwritten if new values are  encountered while passing (e.g. overwriting the starting `tempo` upon parsing `T200`).
-The following optional starting modifiers are accepted.
+The following optional starting modifiers are accepted:

 ##### startingModifiers.tempo